sajjadGG/book-python/numpy/array-logic.rst

 Numpy Logic Even
 ----------------
-* Assignment name: Numpy Logic Even
+* Assignment: Numpy Logic Even
 * Last update: 2020-10-01
 * Complexity level: easy
 * Lines of code to write: 4 lines
 * Estimated time of completion: 5 min
-* Solution: :download:`solution/numpy_logic_even.py`
+* Filename: :download:`solution/numpy_logic_even.py`

-:English:
+English:
     #.
 Set random seed to zero
     #.
 Generate ``a: np.ndarray`` of 9 random integers from 0 to 100 (exclusive)
     #.
 Check for even numbers which are less than 50
     #.
 Check if all numbers matches this condition
     #.
 Check if any number matches this condition

-:Polish:
+Polish:
     #.
 Ustaw ziarno losowości na zero
     #.
 Wygeneruj ``a: np.ndarray`` z 9 losowymi liczbami całkowitymi od 0 do 100 (rozłącznie)
     #.
 Sprawdź parzyste elementy, które są mniejsze od 50